The Legal System of the Kingdom of Bahrain (Bahrain)

 - 8. Sources

-Bahrain’s legal system is based on civil law, customs, and Sharia‘a (Islamic jurisprudence).
+Bahrain’s legal system is based on civil law, customs, and Shari‘a (Islamic jurisprudence).
 The system mostly derives from the legal system of Egypt, which is based on the legal system of France.

-Worker’s rights (unions), women’s rights (equality), freedom of religion, minority rights, as well as freedom of movement and business rights are safeguarded constitutionally and by the King.
+Worker’s rights (unions), women’s rights (equality), freedom of religion, minority rights, freedom of movement, and business rights are safeguarded constitutionally and by the King.
 Public education, health care, and housing are guaranteed by the state.
-There are generally no corporate or incomes taxes in Bahrain.
+There are generally no corporate or income taxes in Bahrain.
 Political societies, non-governmental organizations (NGOs), and charities can be formed pursuant to Bahrain law.

 This paper addresses the separation of powers between the King, the Legislature, the Judiciary, and the Executive Branch and provides an overview of the development of the country.

 The bicameral legislative branch is comprised of two councils with forty members each: the Advisory Council and the Chamber of Deputies (Parliament).
 Together, the two form the National Council, which is designated with specific powers.
-The king appoints members of the Advisory Council, whilst members of Parliament are voted for in general elections by their constituencies.
-Both men and women are able to vote, participate, and both have the right to be appointed and elected.
+The King appoints members of the Advisory Council, whilst members of Parliament are voted for in general elections by their constituencies.
+Both men and women are able to vote and participate, and they both have the right to be appointed and elected.

-The process of legislating is as follows: initially, draft laws are submitted by the government to parliament, which has the right to amend, approve, or reject the laws.
-The draft is then submitted to the Advisory Council, which has the right to propose amendments, approve, or reject the draft before returning the same to Parliament for the second time, and the process is repeated, thereafter.
+The process of legislating is as follows: initially, draft laws are submitted by the government to Parliament, which has the right to amend, approve, or reject the laws.
+The draft is then submitted to the Advisory Council, which has the right to propose amendments, approve, or reject the draft before returning it to Parliament for the second time, and the process is repeated, thereafter.
 If the Advisory Council and the Parliament disagree twice on any draft law, the National Council shall convene, and the passing of the bill will be successful if voted for by the majority present.
-A successful bill is submitted to the prime minister within two weeks, who passes it over to the king for ratification.
-A bill will only come into force upon ratification by the king; however, in the case that the king has not returned the same for reconsideration within a period of six months, it will be deemed as ratified.
+A successful bill is submitted to the Prime Minister within two weeks, who passes it over to the King for ratification.
+A bill will only come into force upon ratification by the King; however, in the case that the King has not returned the same for reconsideration within a period of six months, it will be deemed ratified.

-Parliament is also empowered with the ability to pass a motion of no confidence regarding a minister following interpellation addressed to him.
+Parliament is also empowered with the ability to pass a motion of no confidence regarding a minister following an interpellation addressed to him.
 A submission by ten members thereof allows the motion to be put forward for deliberation.
-Should Parliament vote by two-thirds majority in favour of the motion, a vote of no confidence in a minister would result in his/her dismissal.
-Althoughthe question of confidence in the prime minister cannot be raised by Parliament, a submission by ten of its members with the approval of the majority may be referred to the National Council stating that they can no longer cooperate with him.
-If two thirds of the members of the National Council decide that they cannot cooperate with the Prime Minister, the matter shall be submitted to the king for settlement.
-The king either relieves the prime minister of his office and appoints a new Council of Ministers, or dissolves the Parliament.
+Should Parliament vote by a two-thirds majority in favour of the motion, a vote of no confidence in a minister would result in his/her dismissal.
+Although the question of confidence in the Prime Minister cannot be raised by Parliament, a submission by ten of its members with the approval of the majority may be referred to the National Council stating that they can no longer cooperate with him.
+If two-thirds of the members of the National Council decide that they cannot cooperate with the Prime Minister, the matter shall be submitted to the King for settlement.
+The King either relieves the Prime Minister of his office and appoints a new Council of Ministers or dissolves the Parliament.

 The Constitution of Bahrain guarantees the independence of the judiciary.
-The judicial system is divided into Criminal Courts, Civil Courts and Shari’a Courts.
-The Criminal Courts evidently deal with criminal matters being prosecuted by the Public Prosecution (an individual cannot file a criminal case directly against another, a complaint must be filed with the Public Prosecution, and the prosecution, after investigating, decides whether or not to prosecute a case).
+The judicial system is divided into Criminal Courts, Civil Courts, and Shari’a Courts.
+The Criminal Courts deal with criminal matters being prosecuted by the Public Prosecution (an individual cannot file a criminal case directly against another, a complaint must be filed with the Public Prosecution, and the prosecution, after investigating, decides whether to prosecute a case).

 The Constitutional Court was set up following the promulgation of the Constitution of 2002.
-Its responsibility is to ensure the compliance of the laws with the constitution, and to protect the rights provided therein.
-The constitution recognizes the Military Courts of Bahrain having jurisdiction on the Bahrain Defense Force, the National Guard and the General Security Forces.
+Its responsibility is to ensure the compliance of the laws with the Constitution and to protect the rights provided therein.
+The Constitution recognizes the Military Courts of Bahrain as having jurisdiction over the Bahrain Defense Force, the National Guard, and the General Security Forces.

 The courts of Bahrain are administratively headed by the Higher Judicial Council, which is designated with the task of ensuring the coherent functioning of the courts.
 It recommends the nomination of judges, who are then appointed by a royal decree.
-The king chairs the council, while other members consist of the Chairman of the Court of Cassation, the Attorney General, and at least five members from the judiciary appointed by royal decree, for a membership of three years.
+The King chairs the Council and other members consist of the Chairman of the Court of Cassation, the Attorney General, and at least five members from the judiciary appointed by royal decree for a membership of three years.

-For high value commercial claims, the Bahrain Chamber for Dispute Resolution (BCDR) was established in 2009 in association with the American Arbitration Association, with a judiciary arm and an arbitration arm.
+For high-value commercial claims, the Bahrain Chamber for Dispute Resolution (BCDR) was established in 2009, with a judiciary arm and an arbitration arm.

-The BCDR has exclusive judicial jurisdiction over economic, financial, and investment disputes that are in excess of Bahraini dinars 500,000, and which relate to international commercial disputes or disputes in which involve a local bank or Central Bank of Bahrain licensee.
-The BCDR offers speedy and just means for dispute settlement beyond Civil Courts with two judges appointed by the Higher Judicial Council and a third panel member from the BCDR roster (normally a lawyer or specialist).
+The BCDR has exclusive judicial jurisdiction over economic, financial, and investment disputes that are in excess of 500,000 Bahraini dinars, and that relate to international commercial disputes, disputes that involve a local bank or a Central Bank of Bahrain licensee, or disputes between commercial companies incorporated in Bahrain in accordance with the Bahrain Commercial Companies Law.
+The BCDR offers speedy and just means for dispute settlement beyond Civil Courts with two judges appointed by the Higher Judicial Council and a third-panel member from the BCDR roster (normally a lawyer or specialist).
 The BCDR awards can only be challenged at the Court of Cassation.

-Prior to World War I, Quran schools were the only form of education in Bahrain.
-However, with the increasing influence over political and social change after the War, Bahrain’s formal education system was established in 1919, exclusive to males.
-In 1928, Bahrain became the first Gulf state to establish formal education for females.
-The educational system developed rapidly and by 2010, literacy rates among those between the age of 15 and 24 were at 98.16%.
+Before World War I, Quran schools were the only form of education in Bahrain.
+However, with the increasing influence over political and social change after the war, Bahrain’s formal education system was established in 1919, exclusive to males.
+In 1928, Bahrain became the first Gulf State to establish formal education for females.
+The educational system developed rapidly and by 2010, literacy rates among those between the ages of fifteen and twenty-four were at 98.16%.

-Education is regulated and directed at all levels by the Ministry of Education, which implements the national educational policies.
-The ministry primarily directs the public schools system, which is free of charge, and draws up its curriculum.
-Government funding on education was valued at BHD 337.5m in 2016.
-Law No. 27 of 2005 codified the compulsion for education for those between the ages of 6 and 15.
+Education is regulated and directed at all levels by the Ministry of Education, which implements national educational policies.
+The ministry primarily directs the public school system, which is free of charge, and draws up its curriculum.
+Government funding for education was valued at BHD 337.5m in 2016.
+Law No. 27 of 2005 codified the compulsion for education for those between the ages of six and fifteen.
 Nevertheless, enrolment in schools significantly and fundamentally surpasses that age group.

-Additionally, there are 17 private universities operating in Bahrain, and 4 public universities.
+Additionally, fifteen private universities are operating in Bahrain and four public universities.
 The Higher Education Council (HEC) is designated with the task of providing and regulating a policy framework for higher education institutions.
-The council strives to provide students with the opportunities to specialized studies and encourage research to contribute to the knowledge of humanity.
+The council strives to provide students with opportunities for specialized studies and encourage research to contribute to the knowledge of humanity.

 6.2.
 Development (Women’s Rights)

-In the year 2001, the Supreme Council for Women (SCW) was established by decree of the king.
+In the year 2001, the Supreme Council for Women (SCW) was established by a decree of the King.
 Though not a ministry in itself, it works in conjunction with governmental institutions and ministries to promote women’s rights.
 The objective of the SCW under the National Plan for the Advancement of Bahraini Women is to empower women, promote their participation, create equal opportunities for the sexes, and advance their quality of life.
-The council reviews public policies relating to women and submits suggestions thereto to the concerned governmental body.
-The Council also reviews legislation that concerns women’s rights in different aspects of life, from commercial matters to familial issues, and proposes amendments to the same.
+The Council reviews public policies relating to women and submits suggestions thereto to the concerned governmental body.
+The Council also reviews legislation that concerns women’s rights in different aspects of life, from commercial matters to familial issues, and proposes amendments to them.

-Bahrain is a signatory to the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) since June 18th 2002 and put it into effect on July 18th 2016.
+Bahrain has been a signatory to the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) since June 18, 2002, and it took effect on July 18, 2016.

-The current Parliament has three female representatives, and the Advisory Council has nine appointed to it.
+The current Parliament has eight female representatives, and the Advisory Council has ten appointed to it.
 In 2004, Bahrain saw the first female minister taking on the position of the Minister of Health.
-The nation has witnessed a gradual, but progressive, advancement in the empowerment of women in both public and private posts.
+The nation has witnessed a gradual, but progressive advancement in the empowerment of women in both public and private posts.

-The Ministry of Health is in charge of policy making, promoting health, and ensuring effective and efficient usage of resources.
+The Ministry of Health is in charge of policy-making, promoting health, and ensuring effective and efficient usage of resources.
 It provides free healthcare accessible to the whole population.
-In 2015, the Ministry’s expenditure was valued at BHD 286.5m, 8 percent of the government’s total budget.
-The kingdom has 9 public hospitals, 16 public health centers, 16 private hospitals, and 300 private clinics.
+In 2015, the Ministry’s expenditure was valued at BHD 286.5m, eight percent of the government’s total budget.
+The kingdom has nine public hospitals, sixteen public health centers, sixteen private hospitals, and 300 private clinics.

-Due to the state investment in the health care system, life expectancy is at 77.2 years, and child (under 5 years) mortality rate is at 9.3/1000 (2015).
+Due to the state investment in the health care system, life expectancy is at seventy-nine years, and the infant mortality rate is at 6/1000 (2015).
 The National Health Regulation Authority (NHRA), established in 2010, is a governmental institution that works alongside the MoH.
 It is responsible for regulating the provisions of healthcare and licensing healthcare providers, which was previously designated to the MoH.
-However, following the lead of other developing states, it was seen to be more appropriate and beneficial to have a separate body responsible for the regulation and licensing of healthcare providers from that, which is in charge of policy making and managing the efficacy of resources.
+However, following the lead of other developing states, it was seen to be more appropriate and beneficial to have a separate body responsible for the regulation and licensing of healthcare providers, which is in charge of policy-making and managing the efficacy of resources.
 The NHRA sets appropriate policies and standards compliant with international practice, guarantees their compliance, and ensures the fitness of physicians and healthcare providers.

 6.5.2.
 The Economic Development Board

-In order to advance investment and development in the economic sector of Bahrain, the king established the Economic Development Board (EDB) in the year 2000.
-It is a public agency responsible with creating and carrying out strategies and supporting initiatives to generate an attractive investment climate in the country.
+To advance investment and development in the economic sector of Bahrain, the King established the Economic Development Board (EDB) in the year 2000.
+It is a public agency responsible for creating and carrying out strategies and supporting initiatives to generate an attractive investment climate in the country.
 It focuses on both the economic appeal to foreign investors and the development and growth of local companies.
-The EDB is chaired by the crown prince and includes members from both the public and private sectors working abreast.
+The EDB is chaired by the Crown Prince and includes members from both the public and private sectors working abreast.
 It has been successful in strengthening the performance of the nation’s economy.
 In terms of the future, the EDB strives to achieve the aims of the Economic Vision 2030, which was launched in 2008 by the King.
 The goal for 2030 is set for the further development of the economy alongside the principles of sustainability, fairness, and competitiveness.

 6.5.3.
 Diversification of the Economy

 The economic policy since the late 20th century in Bahrain has been the liberalization of the economy, with the goal of its diversification due to its limited petroleum and natural gas reserves.
-The National Oil and Gas Authority (NOGA) was set up in 2003 to optimize the utilization of natural resources and achieve the highest returns thereof, it has also endeavored to engage in renewable energy projects and work on energy conservation.
-A Royal Decree appoints the Board of Directors, which is chaired by the Minister of Oil.
-NOGA’s contribution, along with the EDB and other governmental bodies, provide the state with a sustainable economy liberated from dependence on fossil fuels.
-Financial technology (FinTech), including crypto currencies, is the latest industry that Bahrain is hoping to become a dialogue hub for through initiatives of the Central Bank of Bahrain and the Economic Development Board.
+The Ministry of Oil supersedes the activities and responsibilities of the National Oil and Gas Authority (NOGA), which was abolished in 2021.
+The Ministry of Oil, through its various subsidiaries and agencies, such as Bapco Energies (formerly National Oil and Gas Holding Company (Nogaholding)), drives initiatives focused on advancing energy security, a diversified energy mix, and climate action commitments for a sustainable future for the Kingdom.
+The Ministry of Oil pushes to optimize the utilization of natural resources and achieve the highest returns thereof.
+It has also endeavored to engage in renewable energy projects and work on energy conservation.
+The contribution of the Ministry of Oil, through its various arms, along with the EDB and other governmental bodies, provides the state with a sustainable economy liberated from dependence on fossil fuels.
+Financial technology (FinTech), including cryptocurrencies, is the latest industry that Bahrain is hoping to become a dialogue hub for through initiatives of the Central Bank of Bahrain and the Economic Development Board.

 Bahrain is business-friendly and encourages an international presence and trade.
 On an international front, the state is a member of the Greater Arab Free Trade Area and has free trade agreements with the United States, the European Free Trade Association, and Singapore.
-It is an attractive nation for foreign and multinational corporations to operate in as it offers complete foreign ownership of companies in many sectors, does not generally impose a requirement for local sponsorship, and it provides a relief from taxation as a result of its fiscal policy.
+It is an attractive nation for foreign and multinational corporations to operate in as it offers complete foreign ownership of companies in many sectors, does not generally impose a requirement for local sponsorship, and provides relief from taxation because of its fiscal policy.
 Additionally, foreigners are permitted to own real estate in designated areas in Bahrain.

 6.6.
 In the International Arena

-Bahrain is a signatory to many international treaties and conventions, enabling the state to operate in accordance and compliance with international standards, and facilitating cooperation with other states.
-Bahrain is a dualist state, and therefore, international treaties are not directly incorporated in domestic law.
-Nevertheless, upon the ratification of a treaty by the king, the same is referred to the legislative branch to translate international treaties into national laws.
+Bahrain is a signatory to many international treaties and conventions, enabling the state to operate in accordance and compliance with international standards and facilitating cooperation with other states.
+Bahrain is a dualist state, and therefore, international treaties are not directly incorporated into domestic law.
+Nevertheless, upon the ratification of a treaty by the King, the same is referred to the legislative branch to translate international treaties into national laws.
 Bahrain has bound itself to the most significant progressive treaties and conventions supporting the integration of the highest standards of trade, commerce, human rights, and peace agreements.

-Bahrain is a member of the United Nations, World Trade Organization, the World Health Organization, the Red Cross, the G77, the Arab League, and the Gulf Cooperation Council (GCC) among other international organizations.
+Bahrain is a member of the United Nations, the World Trade Organization, the World Health Organization, the Red Cross, the G77, the Arab League, and the Gulf Cooperation Council (GCC), among other international organizations.
 The GCC created a Unified Economic Agreement, which eased the movement of people and goods between state boundaries, and expedited trade between its nationals.
-Citizens of member states have equal rights to the citizens of a particular state in engaging in commercial activities.
+Citizens of member states have equal rights to the citizens of a particular state when engaging in commercial activities.

 Additionally, Bahrain has been a member of the Permanent Court of Arbitration, which allows member states, private parties, and international organizations to resort to arbitration when disputes arise from international agreements, allowing the abatement of conflict and the promotion of cooperative resolution.